lwz7512/react-letspy-today/README.md

 - implement bonus download with user's will and role(student free to download)
 - completed google sign in and secret links in profile  -- done @2022/06/17

+TODO: ... save logged in user in database

 ## version 0.9

 TODO: ...